Buick GL8: Century (2022)

-In August 2022, SAIC-GM introduced the Buick GL8 Century or Buick Century.
-The GL8 Century was previewed by the Buick GL8 Flagship Concept.
-It is the first Buick to adopt the new Pure Design philosophy, which will be seen in next-gen Buick models.
+In August 2022, SAIC-GM introduced the Buick Century (别克世纪 (Biékè Shìjì)) or Buick GL8 Century.
+The Century MPV was previewed by the Buick GL8 Flagship Concept.
+It is the first Buick to adopt the new Pure Design philosophy, which will be seen in next-gen Buick models. the Century was launched in November 2022.

-The GL8 Century is available in three models: the base GL8 Century, the mid-range GL8 Century Avenir, and the top-of-the-line GL8 Century Flagship.
+The Century is available in three models: and the top-of-the-line Century Flagship, the mid-range Century Avenir and the base Century.
 Both the base model and Avenir are available in single-tone paint, while the Flagship is available in two-tone with a special paint treatment.
 The base model and Avenir come in 7-seat and 6-seat configurations respectively, with the Flagship available with 4-seat configuration.

 On the exterior, the front consists of shark-nose-like styling, a large trapezoid grille, and dual-direction headlights with a redesigned light signature.
 The rear features full width taillights.
 The base model features slightly different styling from the Avenir and Flagship.
-The GL8 Century is the first production model to wear Buick's new corporate emblem.
+The Century is the first production model to wear Buick's new corporate emblem.

 On the interior of the Flagship, there are only four seats, like in other ultra-luxury minivans in the segment.
 The front and rear are separated by a divider equipped with a 32" screen flanked with Bose speakers on both sides.
 Storage drawers are equipped below the screen.
 The heated captain's chairs are upholstered in Nappa-leather and feature 18-way power adjustment, ottomans, and are equipped with Bose speakers in the headrests.
 The infotainment system and seats are controlled by an 8-inch touchscreen.
 Other features include a 21-speaker Bose Executive Edition sound system, 5G internet connectivity, Apple CarPlay, and Baidu CarLife.
 The roof features a starry evening sky headliner, comparable to that of Rolls-Royce's Starlight Headliner.

-The GL8 Century has many different colors available for the exterior and interior, depending on the trim level.
+The Century has many different colors available for the exterior and interior, depending on the trim level.